JAlcocerT/JAlcocerT/content/blog/dev-pocketbase.md

 * **A web-based admin UI:** This allows you to manage your [collections](https://pocketbase.io/docs/collections/), data, and users without writing any code.
 * **Real-time subscriptions:** It enables your frontend to listen for live data changes.

-Because it provides all of these features out-of-the-box, it's designed to be a full backend for applications, allowing you to build a project without having to set up a separate database server, API, and authentication system.
+Because it provides all of these features out-of-the-box, it's designed to be a full backend for applications.

+Allowing you to build a project without having to set up a separate:
+* [Database](https://jalcocert.github.io/JAlcocerT/databases-101/) server: *it can be your sqlite / mysql / postgres / supabase ...while you forget about ORM*
+* API: *it can be your FastAPI / flask endpoints*
+* and...
+Authentication system: *it can be your LogTo / Firebase Auth...*

+See **pocketbase project details** and docs, as its F/OSS:

 * https://pocketbase.io/
     * https://pocketbase.io/docs/
+      * You better understand https://pocketbase.io/docs/working-with-relations/ *or be punished later*
     * https://github.com/pocketbase/pocketbase

 > **MIT** | Open Source realtime backend in 1 file